AniCricKet/automatic-spork/_pages/notes.md

 Week 3 - This week was a shorter week, and so we learned how to use code.org.
 I created a 3 question mini quiz on code.org based on fortnite, and also learned some basic javascript syntax.

 Week 4 - This week I learned how to run 2 different types of local servers.
 One was a flask server and the other one was a docker server.
 I didn't have any problems with the flask server, however I ran into some problems involving my M1 Macbook during the docker server.
 Because of this I had to run my servers on my dad's computer and learned more about why the servers don't work on computers with M1 chips.

+Week 5 - This week I really customized both my group flask server, and my personal one.
+I also learned how to create a submenu with links for posts and notebook files.
+We decided scrum team roles and made a scrum process.
+Lastly, we also worked more towards planning our final project.